OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: OASES: Outcome-Aligned Search-Evaluation Co-Training

-where $s_t$ denotes the information state after turn $t$, and $s_0$ contains only the original query and no external search interaction.
-Thus, $\{s_t\}_{t=0}^{T}$ forms an ordered set of prefixes, where each $s_t$ contains exactly the information available after the first $t$ search turns.
-This corresponds to the \textbf{Main Search Rollout} part in Figure~\ref{fig:framework}.
+where $s_t$ denotes the information state after the first $t$ search turns, and $s_0$ contains the original question without external search observation.
+Thus, $\{s_t\}_{t=0}^{T}$ forms an ordered sequence of search states, where each state contains exactly the information available to the model at that point.

-\paragraph{RLVR and PPO.} We train the agent under the RLVR setting, where reward signals are computed automatically from the generated answer and the ground-truth answer.
-Let $\pi_{\theta}$ denote the policy model with parameters $\theta$.
-At a high level, RL training aims to maximize the expected training utility of trajectories:

-where $\pi_{\theta}^{\text{search}}$ is the policy under the search prompt, and $\mathcal{R}(\tau)$ denotes the reward signal of the main search trajectory.
-In PRAISE, this signal is instantiated using the outcome reward together with intermediate process rewards, as detailed in the following subsections.
-In practice, we optimize this objective with PPO.